henfiber/hass_speedport_plus_cli/README.md

 ### Test modem admin page access

 Make sure that the admin page of your modem (http://192.168.1.1 by default) is accessible from the Home assistant host.
-If you have `ssh` enabled, you may login to Home assistant and ping the IP from the command line.
+If you have `ssh` enabled, you may use it to ping the IP from the command line.

 ### Test from the command-line